In consideration of the covenants and conditions hereinafter set forth, Company and Author agree as follows:

 3. DELIVERY OF WORK

-The final text for the Work shall be submitted via the Company’s guest posting platform or other electronic format specified by the Company.
+The final text for the Work shall be submitted via the Company’s blog post collaboration platform or other electronic format specified by the Company.

 4. RIGHTS OF THE AUTHOR